chainpatrol/collab-action/README.md

   phishing sites using the `/chainpatrol check` command.
 - :police_car: Report scam URLs to ChainPatrol using the `/chainpatrol report` command.
-- :podium: Display the ChainPatrol leaderboard of top reporters using the `/chainpatrol leaderboard` command. _(Coming soon)_
+- :trophy: Display the ChainPatrol leaderboard of top reporters using the `/chainpatrol leaderboard` command. _(Coming soon)_
 - :eyes: Regular scans of Collab.land community messages to detect suspicious activity. _(Coming soon)_
-- :triangular*flag_on_post: Automatic notifications of potential scams to keep users informed and safe *(Coming soon)\_
+- :triangular_flag_on_post: Automatic notifications of potential scams to keep users informed and safe _(Coming soon)_

 ## Screenshots :camera: